10 Famous Buddhist Statues in Mongolia

 The main temple houses meditation room, valuable things of religious history and culture, portrays of various gods and more.
 The Buddha statue is made of 87 tons of pure latten.
 The statue has been attracting a lot of interests of both local and foreign visitors.
 There is also another attraction that you may see is Friendship Monument which can be accessed from the same hill.
 You can catch a good view of the city there and experience local people’s Buddhism.

 5. Buddhist Stupa in Demchog Monastery

 On your road to the south, there is tallest Buddha Stupa with 20 meters high in Demchog Monastery.
 Also, there is a temple inside the stupa which can house 50 people entry.
 Demchog Monastery is located in Khanbogd soum in Umnugobi or South Gobi province, the southern part of Mongolia over 600km far from Ulaanbaatar.

 Danzanravjaa.D, known as Saint Lord of Gobi had built the monastery.

 There are ten white stupas behind the monastery and there is a rock which sheltering them.
 People believe that wishes they tell to it come true.
 Close to it, there is the energy center where people gain energy through palms showing towards the sun.
-There are number of rocks with various shapes around the monastery.
-Not only locals, but also domestic and foreign tourists believe that the rocks have positive effect on the health and life.
+There are a number of rocks with various shapes around the monastery.
+Not only locals but also domestic and foreign tourists believe that the rocks have a positive effect on health and life.
 It is worth to visit this famous religious Buddhist statue with great history.